Unitree H1 Robot: Specs, Price & Buyer's Guide (2026)

 The Unitree H1 is a full-size humanoid robot platform designed specifically for advanced robotics research.
 Standing 180cm tall and weighing 47kg, the H1 holds the world record for humanoid robot walking speed at 3.3 meters per second.
 This achievement makes it the fastest walking humanoid robot commercially available, surpassing platforms from Boston Dynamics Atlas, Agility Robotics Digit, and other major manufacturers.

 Developed by Unitree Robotics—the same company behind the popular Go and B series robot dogs—the H1 platform prioritizes locomotion research and dynamic balance control.
 Universities and research laboratories worldwide use the H1 for studies in bipedal walking algorithms, reinforcement learning, and real-world navigation systems.
+For a broader overview of the humanoid robotics landscape, see our State of Humanoid Robotics report.

 The platform comes in two configurations: the standard H1 ($99,900) optimized for pure locomotion research, and the H1-2 ($128,900) which adds 7-degree-of-freedom arms for full-stack humanoid research combining mobility and manipulation.
 Both models ship from authorized North American dealers with fast delivery to research institutions across the USA and Canada.
+To understand how the H1 fits within Unitree's full product lineup — including the G1 ($21,600+), R1 ($4,900+), and upcoming H2 ($29,900) — see our companies directory.

 Why the Unitree H1 Matters for Research